 The GST Council announced the anti-profiteering rules on 18th June 2016.

 Anti-profiteering rules are needed as lessons learnt from other countries show that there has been inflation and prices have increased after GST implementation.
 For example, Singapore saw a hike in inflation when it introduced GST in 1994.
-It makes it more important for Indian administrators to keep tabs on prices after implementation of GST.
+It makes it more important for Indian administrators to keep tabs on prices after the implementation of GST.
 India is doing what many countries did: initiate anti-profiteering measures at the retail level to protect consumers from price swindling

-Clause 171 has been inserted in the GST Act which provides that it is mandatory to pass on the benefit due to reduction in rate of tax or from input tax credit to the consumer by way of commensurate reduction in prices.
+Clause 171 has been inserted in the GST Act which provides that it is mandatory to pass on the benefit due to the reduction in the rate of tax or from input tax credit to the consumer by way of commensurate reduction in prices.